cgyireh1/SickleClinix25/README.md

 ## Overview

-**SickleClinix25** is a mobile-first healthcare application designed to assist in the early detection and management of Sickle Cell Disease, particularly in under-resourced healthcare settings.
+**SickleClinix** is a mobile-first healthcare application designed to assist in the early detection and management of Sickle Cell Disease, particularly in under-resourced healthcare settings.
 The system leverages computer vision, machine learning, and mobile technology to analyze blood smear images, predict SCD presence, assess severity, and provide tailored triage support.

 ## Objectives